DC arrests city employee over shooting death of 13-year-old

 Jason Lewis, a longtime Parks and Recreation Department employee, turned himself in Tuesday morning to face charges of second-degree murder while armed.
 Lewis shot Karon Blake on Jan.
 7, around 4 a.m., across the street from the middle school Blake attended.

 The shooting prompted a fierce community response, with Metropolitan Police Department chief Robert Contee facing intense public pressure to either arrest the shooter or reveal their identity.
+Lewis.
+41, was ordered held without bond until a Feb.
+13 court appearance.

 “The investigation took the amount of time that it needed to take,” Contee said Tuesday.
 “There was somewhat of a self-defense claim that needed to be overcome.”

-The charges don’t hinge directly on the shots that killed Blake, but rather to an earlier gunshot that Lewis didn’t mention to police in his initial statement.
+The charges don’t hinge directly on the shots that killed Blake, but rather to an earlier gunshot that Lewis didn’t mention in his initial statement to police.
 The arrest warrant acknowledges that Blake was part of a group of youths apparently robbing parked cars, and that Blake apparently ran straight at Lewis before he opened fire from his property.

-But it charges Lewis with setting off the violent chain of events with an earlier shot that he fired — one which Contee said ”was not part of the initial discussion that we had,” when Lewis made his initial statement to police
+But it charges Lewis with setting off the violent chain of events with an earlier shot that he fired — one which Contee said ”was not part of the initial discussion that we had,” when Lewis made his original statement to police.

 Contee said multiple residents on the block came forward with video evidence from their own security cameras.
 The arrest warrant delves into a chilling level of detail from that footage, including Blake pleading after he was shot.